ImageMagick/ImageMagick/README.CMake.md

 This is implemented in `magick_find_delegate()` in the main `CMakeLists.txt`.

+If you suspect that a dependency is being imported incorrectly, the `-DCMAKE_VERBOSE_MAKEFILE=ON` `CMake` option can be used to troubleshoot it.

 ## `conan`

 `conan` is a source tarball repository with an unified build system fully integrated with `CMake`.
 Using `conan` is optional.
 It allows to easily retrieve specified versions of all the required dependencies and to automatically include them in the build.